nicksessa/Paladin-react/README.md

 The second worst thing about this project was understanding Routing.
 I still do not understand how it works.

 The most fun thing about this project was working with the actual logic of the game.
-If this project were built soley in Bootstrap JavaScript, then it would have been a lot more fun AND I would have a product that was much more finished!
+If this project were built soley in Bootstrap, JQuery and JavaScript, then it would have been a lot more fun AND I would have a product that was much more finished!

 ## Things I learned: